actuallyaninja/zmk-config/README.md

 - Ergo42, a split 4x7 (x2) ortholinear board designed by Biacco42
 - May pad, a numpad designed by u/reggatronics
+- Sofle Rev2

-*Note: Handwired Sinc and May pad are only currently compatible with nice!nano pinouts.
+*Note: Handwired Sinc and May pad configs are only currently compatible with nice!nano pinouts.
 I plan on updating them to support all promicro compatible controllers, but was just too lazy to do it yet.